arav06/web3/freshman/README.md

 string storage storeVar = "hello storage variable is being tested";
 ```

 ABI stands for Application Binary Interface and it denotes all the functions which can be called and variables which can be accessed by public entities.
-It represents the features of the function in a compact way.
+It represents the features of the contract in a compact way.
 Instructs how the external entities are to interact with the contract.
 Written in JSON

+# Build your first dApp

+Learned the following

+- Read data from smart contract
+- Write data to smart contract
+- Deploy smart contract to Goerli Ethereum Testnet
+- Interact with the smart contract via Ethers.js

+The code can be found [here](https://github.com/arav06/web3/tree/main/freshman/first-dApp)